The Different Types of Sails On A Sailboat: An Easy Guide

 They all provide excellent forward propulsion on a sailboat but usually require some extra rigging to be set.

 Experienced cruisers love to use light-wind sails in nice weather, but they have a critical weakness to be aware of.
-These sails easily get overpowered when the wind increases, and I strongly advise being careful when flying them.
+These sails easily get overpowered when the wind increases, and I strongly advise being careful and observant of the wind conditions when flying them.

 Spinnaker